XIMDEX/structured-data/doc/guide.md

 }
 ```

-This is the common format for any error in a manage operation.
-Look that you can give too many errors with different post fields.
+This is the common format for any error in a management operation.
+Note that you can have multiple errors with different POST fields.

 #### Updating a schema
-Similar to the creation of a new schema, the only difference is the inclusion of the unique id of the schema to edit in the request operation, and the usage of PUT of PATCH method instead of POST.
+Similar to the creation of a new schema, the only difference is the inclusion of the unique id of the schema to edit in the request operation, and the usage of either the PUT or PATCH method instead of POST.

 > [PATCH] http://localhost/api/v1/schema/1
 ```json